Which organelle is not found in animal cells? | Channels for Pearson+

 1

+Understand the function of each organelle listed: Chloroplasts are involved in photosynthesis, Endoplasmic Reticulum is involved in protein and lipid synthesis, Mitochondria are the powerhouses of the cell, and the Nucleus contains the cell's genetic material.

+Recall that animal cells do not perform photosynthesis, which is the process of converting light energy into chemical energy.

-Recognize that the endoplasmic reticulum is involved in protein and lipid synthesis and is also found in both plant and animal cells.
+Identify that chloroplasts are the organelles responsible for photosynthesis and are typically found in plant cells, not animal cells.

-Note that the Golgi apparatus is involved in modifying, sorting, and packaging proteins and lipids, and is present in both plant and animal cells.
+Recognize that the Endoplasmic Reticulum, Mitochondria, and Nucleus are common to both plant and animal cells as they perform essential cellular functions.

-Chloroplasts are the organelles responsible for photosynthesis, converting light energy into chemical energy, and are typically found only in plant cells and some protists, not in animal cells.
+Conclude that the organelle not found in animal cells is the Chloroplast, as it is specific to plant cells for the process of photosynthesis.

 Watch next